XML RSS

 • A massage which causes the recipient to be sore for days afterward

-• A massage working with, not on, the layers of the body’s tissues
+• A massage working with the layers of the body’s tissues

 • A massage focused on relaxing and lengthening these tissues to improve their health, their flexibility, and their overall function (i.e. — to support the joints in particular, and the body in general)